 - piece of 1/8″ thick hardboard to fit in frame if needed (see below – available at home improvement stores

 - paint brush

 - spray bottle

 First, begin by taking apart your wall art and setting the frame, the artwork, and glass aside.
 If your artwork is on paper, you can still get the results by cutting a piece of hardboard to fit the frame.
 Since my cheapo artwork was on paperboard, I just painted it two light coats of the charcoal gray paint.
 Just make sure to let it cure for an hour or so between coats.

 While letting it cure, head outside (or to a well-ventilated area) with your pane of glass.
 Wipe your glass clean on both sides with glass cleaner or rubbing alcohol.
 When getting ready to paint your glass, keep in mind you will be painting the back side of the mirror.
 So make sure the side you want facing out is laying down when you begin to paint.
 Now grab your Looking Glass paint and give it a light coat making sure to keep it even.

-According to manufacturer instructions, it does take about 5 coats, but each coat can be done in a matter of minutes.
+According to manufacturer instructions, it takes about 5 coats, but each coat is done in a matter of minutes.
 Easy peasy.
 Once you have let it cure, it’s time to make it look antique or aged (if you want to).
 Feel free to stop here if you’d rather not age your mirror.